geckooooo/absclock/README.md

 _To do:_
 * Figure out how to represent B.C.E. dates (negative values?)
+* subepoch, subperiod support?
+* periods are different for different eras:
+**
 * Possibly add a way to express durations for cyclical time elements (e.g. something starting at 2pm lasting for an hour could have an hour element of `14-15`)